jtourkis/Semi-Conductor-Industry/README.md

   <p align="center">
    Photo by <a href="https://unsplash.com/@christianw?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Christian Wiediger</a> on <a href="https://unsplash.com/s/photos/semiconductor?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-  <b>Goal:</b> This project intends to explore the use of a queuing model for semiconductor production.
+  <b>Goal:</b> This project explores the use of a queuing model to approximate semiconductor production capacity.
     <br />
     <a href="https://github.com/jtourkis/Semi-Conductor-Industry"><strong>Explore the docs »</strong></a>
     <br />